What is Segwit (Segregated Witness)?

 In short, the larger the witness data, the lighter the tx weight will be.
 This incentivizes miners to prefer lighter Segwit transactions over heavier ones since they can fit more of them inside a block.

-- The max block size of a legacy transaction is 1mb, whereas segwit transactions have a 4mb block size.
+- The max block size of a legacy transaction is 1mb, whereas segwit transactions have up to a 4mb block size.
 Here’s an example for a Segwit block that is over 2mb.

 - Legacy transactions are still prone to malleability attacks.